BlueOakJS/blueoak-server/README.md

 ps-nas
 ======

-PointSource Node App Server reference implementation.
+PointSource Node App Server (Sprout Server) reference implementation.

 This is a prescribed framework for building NodeJS-based middleware.